English

 Vocals must have a royalty-free license without any obligations.
 Some sample creators require vocalists to be credited or demand royalty payments.
 Limited editions of sample packs are also prohibited, as clients wouldn’t be able to buy them over time.
 Carefully select your samples and avoid risks if you’re unsure about their suitability for sale on our platform.
 We recommend using samples from trusted sources like Splice or Loopcloud.

-If you recorded the vocal hook yourself, select the "Exclusive vocal" option when uploading the track.
+If you created the lyrics and performed the vocal yourself, select the “Exclusive vocal” option during upload and confirm “I'm the vocalist.”

 Using AI for vocal creation